asadadnan11/kpi-forecasting-for-media-campaigns/README.md

 >
 > This analysis demonstrates **methodology and analytical thinking** rather than proven business outcomes.

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue for suggestions and improvements.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-**📚 This simulation demonstrates the application of time series forecasting to marketing analytics challenges, serving as a learning exercise in business data science methodology.**
+**This simulation demonstrates the application of time series forecasting to marketing analytics challenges, serving as a learning exercise in business data science methodology.**